2022 California State Senate election: District 16

 The new 16th district encompasses the southwestern Central Valley, including Kings County, western Tulare County, and northwestern Kern County.
-The seat has no incumbent.
+The seat originally had no incumbent, but first-term Democrat Melissa Hurtado of Sanger eventually chose to run for re-election here.
 On December 14, candidate David Shepard filed for a recount, after the race was certified with Senator Hurtado in the lead by a 20-vote margin.
 The recount concluded on January 17, with Shepard gaining 11 votes, while Hurtado gained 4.